onefrankguy/frankmitchell.org/posts/replacing-google-analytics-with-keen-io.md

       groupBy: 'agent'
     });

-There are a bunch of other questions you can ask and answer with Keen IO.
-Hopefully this gets you started with metrics for your site.
+Don't limit yourself to just those four questions.
+Keen IO has a gorgeous suite of visualization and analytics tools you can use to wrap your brain around your data.
+Now that you've got a customizable framework for gathering data and asking questions, you can build a custom analytics solution that fits your needs.

 [Google Analytics]: https://google.com/analytics/ "Various (Google): Google Analytics Official Website - Web Analytics and Reporting"